-If you use your car for your job, self-employment, or volunteer purposes, you may be able to deduct the cost of your mileage on your taxes.
-To do this, you must keep a record of your mileage.
-Consider using our template to track your mileage.
-Keeping organized records to substantiate your expenses is essential.
+If you use your car for work, self-employment, or volunteer activities, you might be eligible to deduct the mileage cost from your taxes.
+To do this, you must diligently maintain a record of your mileage.
+Consider using our template to conveniently track your mileage.
+Maintaining organized records is crucial to substantiate your expenses.

 Specific Situations When You Should Track Your Mileage

-• Volunteer, Medical, and Moving: If you volunteer for a non-profit organization, have high medical expenses, or move during the year, you may be able to deduct your mileage on your taxes.
+- Volunteer, Medical, and Moving: If you volunteer for a non-profit organization, have high medical expenses, or move during the year, you may be able to deduct your mileage from your taxable income.

 Employment

-The IRS recognizes a standard mileage rate of 65.5 cents per mile for business miles driven in 2023.
-If you drive 100 miles for business, you can submit mileage logs totaling $65.50 to your employer for reimbursement.
-Your $65.60 reimbursement is not includable in your taxable income as long as your employer has an accountable plan.
+The IRS recognizes a standard mileage rate of 67 cents per mile for business miles driven in 2024.
+If you drive 100 miles for business, you can submit mileage logs totaling $67 to your employer for reimbursement.
+Your $67 reimbursement is not included in your taxable income as long as your employer has an accountable plan.

 Self-Employed